Aviation169/Img_Generation_model/README.md

-# GAN - Face Generation with PyTorch
+# DCGAN - Face Generation with PyTorch

 This project uses a Deep Convolutional Generative Adversarial Network (DCGAN) implemented in PyTorch to generate realistic human face images, trained on the CelebA dataset.